gazebosim/docs/README.md

 ## Main docs

-The documentation in this repository is updated whenever the ign-webserver is deployed.
+The documentation in this repository is updated whenever the ign-webserver, a private repository to Open Robotics, is deployed.
 The ign-webserver maintains a clone of this repository, and serves the markdown pages to https://ignitionrobotics.org.

 ## Library docs